-Decrease budget by \$150,000, abrogate 1.0 FTE Information Technology Systems Analyst and reduce by 0.5 FTE Information Technology Professional C to assist in balancing the overall General Subfund budget.
+Decrease budget by \$150,000, abrogate 1.0 FTE Information Technology Systems Analyst and reduce 0.5 FTE Information Technology Professional C to streamline IT services across Department facilities and assist in balancing the overall General Subfund budget.

 Decrease budget by \$10,000 in administrative expenses to assist in balancing the overall General Subfund budget.